 With projects in the works featuring multiple Texas regions, Wilson is a proud pioneer among the growing number of producers making wines from 100 percent Texas fruit.
 And as one of the first, Dandy Rosé has deep roots in the hardscrabble world of Texas wine growers.
 But despite its agricultural pedigree, Dandy’s heart is in the city.

 From the high altitude plateaus of the Texas High Plains straight to our porches and terraces, Dandy Rosé is Austin’s wine.
 Lush.
 Balanced.
 Youthful.
 Fun.

 Plus watch for the exclusive first run of Dandy Bubbles coming this June!

 About the Winemaker

 Austin Sommelier/Winemaker, Rae Wilson, founded Wine For the People in 2010, tapping 20 years experience in the food & wine industry, including time working cellars in California and Europe.

 Curious of the burgeoning Texas wine industry, she worked her first Texas Hill Country harvest in 2011, and by 2014 began establishing a small vineyard on a friend's Blanco County property.

-Dandy Rosé started in 2014 with one single barrel (25 cases), and received generous support from the vibrant Austin food scene.
-Look for the fresh 2016 in restaurants and wine bars across the city.
+Dandy Rosé started in 2014 with one single barrel (25 cases), and received generous support from Austin's vibrant food & wine community.
+Look for the fresh 2017 in restaurants and wine bars across Texas!